 On 30 April 2014, the annual shareholders meeting decided that all the outstanding LTI warrants were automatically converted into LTI stock options, i.e. the right to purchase existing shares instead of the right to subscribe to newly-issued shares, with effect on 1 May 2014.
 Accordingly, all subscription rights outstanding on 1 May 2014 have become without object, with effect on the same date.
-The terms and conditions of the replacement LTI stock options are identical to those of the subscription rights, including regarding the exercise price and the exercise conditions and periods, except to the extent strictly needed to take into account that existing shares instead of new shares will be delivered.
-Currently in aggregate, there are 1.09 million LTI stock options outstanding under the plan, entitling holders to purchase the same number of existing ordinary shares of Anheuser-Busch InBev.
+The terms and conditions of the replacement LTI stock options are identical to those of the subscription rights, including regarding the exercise price, the exercise conditions and periods and the change of control provisions, except to the extent strictly needed to take into account that existing shares instead of new shares will be delivered.
+Currently in aggregate, there are 0.54 million LTI stock options outstanding under the plan, entitling holders to purchase the same number of existing ordinary shares of Anheuser-Busch InBev.

-2. USD 13,000,000,000 Senior Facilities Agreement.
-In accordance with Article 556 of the Belgian Companies Code, the shareholders meeting of Anheuser-Busch InBev approved on 27 April 2010, (i) Clause 17 (Mandatory Prepayment) of the USD 13,000,000,000 Senior Facilities Agreement dated 26 February 2010 entered into by the company and Anheuser-Busch InBev Worldwide Inc. as original borrowers, the original quarantors and original lenders listed therein, Bank of America Securities Limited, Banco Santander, S.A., Barclays Capital, Deutsche Bank AG, London Branch, Fortis Bank SA/NV, ING Bank NV, Intesa Sanpaolo S.P.A., J.P.
-Morgan PLC, Mizuho Corporate Bank, Ltd, The Royal Bank of Scotland PLC, Société Générale Corporate and Investment Banking, and The Bank of Tokyo-Mitsubishi UFJ, LTD. as mandated lead arrangers and bookrunners and Fortis Bank SA/NV as agent and issuing bank (as amended and/or amended and restated from time to time) (the "2010 Senior Facilities Agreement") and (ii) any other provision of the 2010 Senior Facilities Agreement granting rights to third parties which could affect the company's assets or could impose an obligation on the Company where in each case the exercise of those rights is dependent on the launch of a public take-over bid over the shares of the company or on a "Change of Control" (as defined in the 2010 Senior Facilities Agreement).
-Pursuant to the 2010 Senior Facilities Agreement (a) "Change of Control" means "any person or group of persons acting in concert (in each case other than Stichting InBev or any existing direct or indirect certificate holder or certificate holders of Stichting InBev or any person or group of $persons\ acting\ in\ concert\ with\ any\ such\ persons)\ gaining\ Control\ of\ the\ company",\ (b)\ "acting\ in\ concert"\ means\ "a\ group\ of\ persons\ who,\ pursuant\ to\ an$ agreement or understanding (whether formal or informal), actively co-operate, through the acquisition directly or indirectly of shares in the company by any of them, either directly or indirectly, to obtain Control of the company" and (c) "Control" means, in respect of the company, the "direct or indirect ownership of more than 50 per cent of the share capital or similar rights of ownership of the company or the power to direct the management and the policies of the company whether through the ownership of share capital, contract or otherwise".
+2. USD 9,000,000,000 (originally USD 13,000,000,000) Senior Facilities Agreement.
+In accordance with Article 556 of the Belgian Companies Code, the shareholders meeting of Anheuser-Busch InBev SA/NV (the "Company") approved on 27 April 2010, (i) Clause 17 (Mandatory Prepayment) of the USD 13,000,000,000 Senior Facilities Agreement dated 26 February 2010 entered into by, amongst others, the Company and Anheuser-Busch InBev Worldwide Inc. as original borrowers, the original quarantors and original lenders listed therein, Bank of America Securities Limited, Banco Santander, S.A., Barclays Capital, Deutsche Bank AG, London Branch, Fortis Bank SA/NV, ING Bank NV, Intesa Sanpaolo S.P.A., J.P.
+Morgan PLC, Mizuho Corporate Bank, Ltd, The Royal Bank of Scotland plc, Société Générale Corporate and Investment Banking, and The Bank of Tokyo-Mitsubishi UFJ, LTD. as mandated lead arrangers and bookrunners and Fortis Bank SA/NV as agent and issuing bank (as amended and/or amended and restated from time to time) (the "2010 Senior Facilities Agreement") and (ii) any other provision of the 2010 Senior Facilities Agreement granting rights to third parties which could affect the Company's assets or could impose an obligation on the Company where in each case the exercise of those rights is dependent on the launch of a public take-over bid over the shares of the Company or on a "Change of Control" (as defined in the 2010 Senior Facilities Agreement).
+Pursuant to the 2010 Senior Facilities Agreement (a) "Change of Control" means "any person or group of persons acting in concert (in each case other than Stichting InBev or any existing direct or indirect certificate holder or certificate holders of Stichting InBev or any person or group of persons acting in concert with any such persons) gaining Control of the Company, (b) "acting in concert" means "a group of persons who, pursuant to an agreement or understanding (whether formal or informal), actively co-operate, through the acquisition directly or indirectly of shares in the Company by any of them, either directly or indirectly, to obtain Control of the Company" and (c) "Control" means, in respect of the Company, the "direct or indirect ownership of more than 50 per cent of the share capital or similar rights of ownership of the Company or the power to direct the management and the policies of the Company whether through the ownership of share capital, contract or otherwise".